shybil/GettingAndCleaningData/README.md

 The data files used are placed in the directory UCI HAR Dataset.
 These files are referenced in the R script, run_analysis.R, program:
-Further descriptionof the files can be found in the codebook.md
+Further description of the files can be found in the codebook.md

 # Execution